Holidays

 39. Creamed Brussels Sprouts

 This Thanksgiving side dish is perfect for those in your family who might not love Brussels sprouts on their own.
 Instead of roasting them alone, turn them into a cheesy gratin with sharp cheese, heavy cream and milk.
+Add shallots and a bit of Marsala wine to the mixture to really bring out the flavors of the cheese.

 40. Sausage Stuffing